Assignment 5: Keyboard and Simple Shell

 Hello, world!

 The clear command sends a formfeed \f character to your terminal.
 For terminal programs such as tio that support formfeed, this will scroll up the existing output to clear the screen.
-(If your terminal doesn't support formfeed, clear will act as a no-op.
+(If the terminal program you use doesn't support formfeed, clear will act as a no-op.
 You do not need to try to fix this.)

 The additional commands you are to implement are: